stpettersens/Haulage/README.markdown

 own scripts or programs.
 API modules exist for other languages such as Python or Perl, so that you can use haul with them in addition to Ruby.

-The same effect as in the Haulage usage example can be achieved in Python code with:
+For example, the same effect as in the Haulage usage example can be achieved in Python code with:

     import haul # Import the Python API haul module. haul.init() # Initialize the haul module.